ezekg/flint/README.md

     -flint-context: NULL;
     -flint-gutter: NULL;
     -flint-shift: NULL;
-    -flint-outputted-width: 68.75%;
+    -flint-output-width: 68.75%;
-    -flint-outputted-margin-right: 3.125%;
+    -flint-output-margin-right: 3.125%;
-    -flint-outputted-margin-left: 3.125%;
+    -flint-output-margin-left: 3.125%;
   }
 }
 ```

-As you can see, since `desktop` is the framework `default`, it uses
-the output for desktop as the base styles.
-You can set this to any
-breakpoint you like. **So if you like mobile-first, you can do that.**
+As you can see, since `desktop` is the framework `default`, it uses the output for desktop as the base styles.
+You can set this to any breakpoint you like. **So if you like mobile-first, you can do that.**

-Whatever your `default` is set to, **flint** will not wrap those
-styles in media-queries, so that they may be used in non-supported browsers.
+Whatever your `default` is set to, **flint** will not wrap those styles in media-queries, so that they may be used in non-supported browsers.

 ###Recursive shorthand with identical context